 No. The costs for changing mortgage providers are very costly and are usually outweighed by the reduced monthly premiums (due to the lower interest rate being offered).
 It can be possible to switch from variable to fixed or vice versa, extend the term, or make other changes to the terms, but this depends on the individual bank.

 Yes, assuming you meet the bank’s affordability criteria.
 Some banks reduce the borrowing amount by perhaps 10 or 20% of what you achieved for your previous Spanish mortgage.

-From the start of the process until you own the property, you should allow from 6 and 8 weeks if a mortgage is involved.
+From the start of the process until you own the property, you should allow from around 8 weeks if a mortgage is involved.
 We have completed mortgages within 4 weeks, although this is exceptional.

 More information about Living in Spain